What is the BU Hub

 - April 2018: BU Hub website launched to support students and offer a single source of information and guidance for general education at BU.

-- Fall 2018: the BU Hub welcomes its first freshman class.
+- Fall 2018: the BU Hub welcomes its first class of entering first-year students.